Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Experiments

 \subsection{Maximization Bias Example}

 We consider the example in Figure 6.5 of \cite{sutton2018reinforcement}.
-A simple MDP with two non-terminal states A and B is given.
-The agent starts in A. If it goes 'right' from A, the episode ends, and zero reward is received.
-If action 'left' is selected in A, the agent deterministically gets to state B and receives zero reward.
+A simple MDP with two non-terminal states A and B is given\rd{, which is visualized in Figure \ref{fig:SimpleMDP_env}.} The agent starts in A. If it goes \rd{\emph{right}} from A, the episode ends, and zero reward is received.
+If action \rd{\emph{left}} is selected in A, the agent deterministically gets to state B and receives zero reward.
 There are eight actions to choose from B, but all lead to a terminal state and yield a reward sampled from $\mathcal{N}(-0.1, 1)$.
-The parameters are $\gamma = 1$, $\epsilon = 0.1$, and $\tau = 0.1$.
-Since this is an undiscounted task, the expected return starting with action 'left' is $-0.1$, and the agent should always prefer going 'right.'
-However, due to the random selection of the $\epsilon$-greedy strategy, the 'left' action will always be picked at least $5\%$ in expectation.
+The parameters are $\gamma = 1$, $\epsilon = 0.1$, and \rdd{learning rate} $\tau = 0.1$.
+Since this is an undiscounted task, the expected return starting with action \rd{\emph{left}} is $-0.1$, and the agent should always prefer going \rd{\emph{right}}.
+However, due to the random selection of the $\epsilon$-greedy strategy, the \rd{\emph{left}} action will always be picked at least $5\%$ in expectation.

 Figure \ref{fig:SimpleMDP} depicts the results.
-The upper-left part displays the percentage of selecting action 'left' in A; the upper-right plot contains the same percentage after 500 training episodes.
+The upper-left part displays the percentage of selecting action \rd{\emph{left}} in A; the upper-right plot contains the same percentage after 500 training episodes.
 The lower-right graph shows the estimate of $Q^*$(A, left) over training.
-Finally, the lower-left plot displays the number of averaged means of TE-$Q$-Learning when updating $\hat{Q}^*$(A, left). $Q$-Learning is the same algorithm as TE-$Q$-Learning with $\alpha = 0.5$ and only included for comparison.
+Finally, the lower-left plot displays the number of \rdd{non-rejected hypotheses of TE-$Q$-Learning when updating $\hat{Q}^*$(A, left) according to (\ref{eq:KQ_target}), which is equal to the number of $Q$-estimates of the follow-up state B that are averaged during the target computation.
+Emphasizing the relationship to (\ref{eq:T-Estimator}), we refer to this quantity as the number of averaged means.} $Q$-Learning is the same algorithm as TE-$Q$-Learning with $\alpha = 0.5$ and only included for comparison.